msaharan/dsaiengineering/search_and_ranking/search_and_ranking_demo/README.md

 # Override command if you want lexical-only:
 # docker run --rm -it search-ranking-demo python run_demo.py
 ```
+Dependencies are pinned via `uv.lock`; Docker builds consume the lockfile.
+No local `uv sync` needed unless you want to run outside Docker.

 The script will:
 1) Train a TF-IDF + logistic intent classifier on `data/query_intents.csv`.